christiankay/SDC_projects_P5_vehicle_detection/writeup_template.md

 | avg / total | 0.9930    | 0.9930 | 0.9930   | 3552    |

 Parameter 3 was found first but the prediction times were very slow due to a high amount of features (HOG) that needs to be calculated which also results in a complex SVM model.
-Using histogram features (32 bins) as well as color binned features (resize to (16,16)) a much faster classifier with even higher accuracy were established.
+Using histogram features (32 bins) as well as color binned features (resize to (16,16)) a much faster classifier with even higher accuracy were found.

 ##### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear support vector machine using HOG features (line 421 trough 504 within the function `training()`), histogram and spatial features with high accuracy and fast prediction rates.
 I've also trained a majority vote classifier based on three different classifiers.
 The MVC was composed of a logistic regression classifier, a linear SVM and an k-nearest-neightbor classifier.
 The performance can be seen in the following test images:

-The metric values might increase a little but on the other hand the system was approxemately two times slower than the single lin-SVM approach.
+The metric values might increase a little but on the other hand the system was approxemately two times slower than the single linear-SVM approach.
+Evaltion of both are shown in the images below

-bild mit testbilder und 10fold
+Confusion matrix for SVM and MVC:

+Confusion matrix
+![alt text][image3]

+Linear SVM:
+![alt text][image4]

+Majority classifier:
+![alt text][image5]

 The following image shows the accuracy over the amount of training data used.
 It shows that it might be possible to slightly increase the prediction accuracy with more training data.
 Due to the small differences between the performance on training data and test data, I didn't recognize an overfitting problem of the model at this point.

-![alt text][image3]
+![alt text][image6]

 ### Sliding Window Search